ayoub59/full-stack-ecom/README.md

 # laravel8-react-ecommerce

-electro Store is an ECommerce PWA (Progressive Web Application) made with Laravel and ReactJs.
+electro Storee is an ECommerce PWA (Progressive Web Application) made with Laravel and ReactJs.